 When doing, remember – actions speak louder than words.
 Your staff watch your behaviors, and if they are not aligned with your words, you are not communicating clearly.
 Lead by example by setting a great example.

 When listening, managers must be approachable and available.
 This means being someone your staff can talk to, and someone who makes time for communication.
 While we meet many managers who indicate they are always available for their team, this must go beyond just being physically present.
 Employees talk a lot today about managers who try to convince their staff and themselves that they are listening while also writing emails or sending texts.
-Managers must be more respectful of their employees’ time and do a better job of putting down their electronics when their staff want to talk.
+Managers must be more respectful of their employees’ time and do a better job of putting down their electronics when their staff wants to talk.

 So, focus on your communication skills and think about whether or not you are communicating effectively and being truly understood.